 I want to do more!

-Rodenticide poisons have been the default strategy to manage rodent problems – thankfully both the risks of poisons and the effectiveness of alternatives are being increasingly recognized.
-Learn more about rodenticides and what you can do to help keep animals safe from poison in your municipality.
+Rodenticide poisons have been the default strategy to manage rodent problems – thankfully both the risks of poisons and the effectiveness of alternatives are increasingly being recognized.
+In 2023, certain second-generation anticoagulant rodenticides (SGARs) were banned for sale and use in residential and non-essential commercial settings in B.C.
+This policy change is a big step forward for animal welfare, but there are still a few gaps in these regulations.
+Learn more about rodenticides and what you can do to help keep animals safe in your municipality.

 Stay informed!